-Market Risk

-Within market risk, ECB observations are mainly around the classification of exposures to transition risk in the trading portfolio by applying the following principles;

-1. Develop risk classification of C&E risks at the sector level.

-2. Aggregate activities & positions at the sector level.
+Market Risk Within market risk, ECB observations are mainly around the classification of exposures to transition risk in the trading portfolio by applying the following principles; - 1.
+Develop risk classification of C&E risks at the sector level. - 2.
+Aggregate activities & positions at the sector level.

 3. Quantify transition risk in terms of mark-to-market exposure for each position, based on its sector classification.
 The main sources of risk are:

 - The institution calibrates the above by leveraging C&E risk scores and information from external data providers. - Based on each sector's sensitivity, the institution derives the sensitivity to transition risk for each position/activity, and quantifies mark-to-market exposure. - Results of the classification are used to set a transition risk indicator, which is employed as a tool to make portfolio decisions.

-Operational Risk

-The ECB is primarily focusing on assessing the impact of physical risks to the business continuity of operations.

-- Using forward-looking scenario analysis to quantify the risks from weather hazards. - Used to build a tool for the identification and classification of high-risk exposure to business continuity.

-1. Hazard

-- Identifies the main material physical risk events affecting its operations. - 2.
-Exposure - Assesses what buildings may be exposed to those risk events and map these onto hazard maps. - 3.
-Vulnerability - Classification system: low, moderate, or high risk.
+Operational Risk The ECB is primarily focusing on assessing the impact of physical risks to the business continuity of operations. - Using forward-looking scenario analysis to quantify the risks from weather hazards. - Used to build a tool for the identification and classification of high-risk exposure to business continuity.
+1. Hazard Identifies the main material physical risk events affecting its operations.
+2. Exposure Assesses what buildings may be exposed to those risk events and map these onto hazard maps.
+3. Vulnerability Classification system: low, moderate, or high risk.
 Identifies medium/high risks and may then decide to relocate or implement actions to mitigate the risks.

-Climate Stress Test Methodology and Results

-October 2021/July 2022

-On July 8th, 2022, the European Central Bank (ECB) published the results of the Climate Stress Test 2022 related to climate change.
+13 Fast Read Summary of Key ECB Publications in the C&E Area since 2020 until present Climate Stress Test Methodology and Results October 2021/July 2022 On July 8th, 2022, the European Central Bank (ECB) published the results of the Biennial Thematic Stress Test 2022 related to climate change.
 The exercise was defined in October 2021 and focused on climate-related risks, both transitional and physical.
 The aim was to make a comprehensive assessment relevant to the way banks incorporated climate risks into their strategy, governance, and risk management frameworks and processes.
 The Climate Stress Test Methodology

 Scope & Methodology

+- Module 1: Qualitative

+Assessment of the

+climate risk Stress

+Testing Framework

-- Module 1: Qualitative assessment of the climate risk Stress Testing Framework - Module 2: Sustainability of banks' income and financed greenhouse gas emissions (GHG) - Module 3: Bottom-up stress test loss projection
+- Module 2: Sustainability of Banks' income and financed GHG emissions

+- Module 3: Bottom-up stress test loss projections
-Climate Risk Scenarios

-- Transition Risks: Based on Network for Greening the Financial System (NGFS) scenarios (short-term tail risks, long-term transition paths) - Physical Risks: flood, drought, and heat risk
+Climate Risk Scenarios - Transition Risks: Based on NGFS - scenarios (short-term tail risks, long-term transition paths) - Physical Risks: flood, drought, and heat risk